 Save

-Kate Bird‘s essays and flash nonfiction have been published in Prairie Fire, Queen’s Quarterly, The Humber Literary Review, The Sun, The Walrus, and other literary magazines.
+Kate Bird edited, with Betsy Warland and Seema Shah, and also contributed to, the anthology Off the Map: Vancouver Writers with Lived Experience of Mental Health Issues.
+Her work has been published in Prairie Fire, Queen’s Quarterly, The Humber Literary Review, The Sun, The Walrus, and other literary magazines.

-A graduate of The Writer’s Studio at Simon Fraser University and the Vancouver Manuscript Intensive, Kate is the author of the bestselling Vancouver in the Seventies: Photos From a Decade That Changed the City, which was nominated for a 2016 British Columbia Historical Writing Award, as well as City On Edge: A Rebellious Century of Vancouver Protests, Riots, and Strikes, and Magic Moments in BC Sports: A Century in Photos.
-She’s been the researcher for numerous books, including Shelley Fralic’s Making Headlines: 100 Years at The Vancouver Sun, which won the Bill Duthie Booksellers’ Choice Award at the 2013 BC Book Prizes, and Stephen Hume’s Lilies and Fireweed: Frontier Women of British Columbia
+A graduate of S.F.U.’s The Writer’s Studio and the Vancouver Manuscript Intensive, Kate is the author of the bestselling Vancouver in the Seventies: Photos From a Decade That Changed the City, which was nominated for a 2016 British Columbia Historical Writing Award, as well as City On Edge: A Rebellious Century of Vancouver Protests, Riots, and Strikes, and Magic Moments in BC Sports: A Century in Photos.
+She’s been the researcher for numerous books, including Shelley Fralic’s Making Headlines: 100 Years at The Vancouver Sun, which won the Bill Duthie Booksellers’ Choice Award at the 2013 BC Book Prizes.

 A professional librarian with a Masters of Library & Information Science from the University of Western Ontario, a B.A. in Art History from the University of British Columbia, and a diploma in photography from Emily Carr College of Art, Kate worked as a news research librarian at The Vancouver Sun and The Province for twenty-five years.